jongheepark/BridgeChange/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

 The one break model looks good.
-We check the time-varying movements of the one break model using `dotplotRegime`.
+We check the time-varying movements of the one break model using `dotplotRegime()`.
+Colors in `dotplotRegime()` are determined by the size of coefficients in the first regime.
+Red means positive, blue means negative, and grey means close to 0 in the first regime.

 ``` r
 ## all covariates